brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 Azure Resource ID: /subscriptions/<subscription-id>/resourceGroups/rg-azurerm-upgrade-demo/providers/Microsoft.Web/serverfarms/asp-azurerm-upgrade-demo
 ```

-Keep a record of all of the values that this gives you as you will need them later.
+Keep a record of all the values that this gives you as you will need them later.

 ## Executing The Migration

 We are now ready to begin the migration process.
-Migrating from v2.x to v3.x of the AzureRM provider consist of the following steps:
+Migrating from v2.x to v3.x of the AzureRM provider consists of the following steps:

-1. Performing a back-up of your state file.
+1. Performing a backup of your state file.
 2. Updating the configuration to point to the newest version of the AzureRM provider and re-initializing the lock file.
-3. Upgrading each of the deprecated resource definition.
+3. Upgrading each of the deprecated resource definitions.
 4. Updating the state file to map the new resource definitions to the existing infrastructure.

 ### Backup State File